abhi1345/AI-Projects/Puzzle-Solver/readme.md

 # A* Puzzle Solver

-This algorithm uses the A* algorithm to solve any configuration of word ladders and sliding puzzles.
+This program uses the A* algorithm to solve any configuration of word ladders and sliding puzzles.